 To stay in the struggle is to exercise the hope for a better future, a better world.
-Why else would we continue to do what we do if there was not the conviction that one day, we would look around, and everything would be different?
+Why else would we continue to do what we do if there was not the conviction that one day we will look around, and everything will be different?
 That is not naïveté.
 That is critical hope in the face of what sometimes feels like the impossible.

 Here's to continuing this work with a broken heart and the conviction - and hope - that we have the power to enact great change.
+We believe that hope will get us through this and out of this.
+Hope is our survival.
+And we must survive.